paulrbts/blog/README.md

 # didactic enchainment
-A simple personal blog/journal of some of my OS hacks for macOS and FreeBSD.
+A simple personal blog/journal of my eternal-learning of OS hacks for macOS and FreeBSD.